UncleCJ/syntheism/Literature notes.md

 2456: The result has been a bizarre campaign of slander where the dying capitalist institutions: the political classes, psychologists, socionomists, the mass media, school and family, are all accusing each other of a lack of responsibility for the education of the people: Why will no-one take responsibility and try to stop people taking responsibility for themselves?

+### 9. Network pyramids –attentionalistic power hierarchies (Loc 2494) ###

 2561: The transparency is essentially a chimera, a netocratic propaganda myth, existing only within extremely narrow, horizontal sections.
 We can see and hear everything more clearly over short distances, but the cost of this is that our far-sight, and with it the public arena itself, has disappeared.

 2616: The displaced balance of power that is the result of this development is reflected in the growing medialisation of politics.
 Politics is being forced to adapt to media dramaturgy and become tv-friendly and entertaining in order to attract any attention at all.
 In the long run this will lead to politicians losing all real power; they will become a new category of low-paid tv-entertainers, harmless enactors of other people’s scripts, mercilessly reviewed the whole time, and mocked by their journalistic overseers.

 2671: Innumerable investors will gather around every informationally wealthy person or organisation, hunting for information, begging and pleading to be allowed to invest their financial capital in the activity which he does not himself understand, and they will be forced to adapt to the various wishes and whims of the netocrat.
 The Fortune 500 will be reduced to a sort of kitsch entertainment literature, rather like Debrett’s under capitalism; as a piquant diversion, one can study how a bygone era ranked its citizens according to long-lost principles.

+### 10. Sex and tribalism, virtual education and the inequality of the brain (Loc 2751) ###

 2826: Feudalism maintained that people could believe what they wanted to so long as they believed in God; capitalist tolerance stretches to the point that people can vote for whomsoever they want to so long as they vote for the bourgeois democratic state in one of its sanctioned variations.

 2912: The nuclear family –which is, interestingly enough, the same age as another post-war phenomenon, nuclear weapons –ought therefore to be regarded as an integral part of latter-day capitalism’s obsession with individualism: total freedom at the cost of total isolation, consumption instead of communication.
 There is a simple and obvious logic to this.
 It is in the interests of the state, as well as of capital, (once again in the same boat) that people develop into “independent individuals” rather than as members of wide-ranging networks of social communities.
 Quite simply, it makes it easier to exercise central control, and at the same time people develop a sense of individual responsibility for their own self-realisation, which is expressed in intense and often therapeutic consumption.

+### 11. Behind the firewalls –netocratic civil war and virtual revolutionaries (Loc 3105) ###

+3323: Socrates, who had no intention of leaving any writings behind him, expresses through Plato the thought that writing is quite unnatural, that it replaces true wisdom with superficial wisdom because it encourages people to locate their memory outside of themselves, and therefore to neglect the function of their own memories.

 ## The Global Empire –The Futurica Trilogy, Part 2 (Loc 3270) ##

-3323: Socrates, who had no intention of leaving any writings behind him, expresses through Plato the thought that writing is quite unnatural, that it replaces true wisdom with superficial wisdom because it encourages people to locate their memory outside of themselves, and therefore to neglect the function of their own memories.
+### 1. The Road to the World State and History as a Process of Domestication (Loc 3271) ###

 3518: He would sooner burn his fortune than give it away, because donated money is always harmful to the accomplishment of the non-zero-sum games that matter more than anything else.
 The aim is always to move your money around in a way that will be constructive for all parties.
 Otherwise it would be better not to have any money.

 3543: As a result, the netocrat, in contrast to the old capitalist, has no interest in annihilating his competitors: quite the reverse.
 Instead the netocrat welcomes increased competition in order to increase the creative insecurity in his own project, safe in the knowledge that these interesting games are all non-zero-sum in character, and that another person’s gain does not imply his or her own loss.
 It is just as much the competitors as collaborators who make it possible for the netocrat fully to realise his talents, which in practise means that the competitor is a highly valued partner.

+### 2. Empire, Plurarchy and the Virtual Nomadic Tribe (Loc 3694) ###

 3709: Virtual nomadic tribes are spreading across the world thanks to interactive media technologies.
 The really interesting thing is, however, not the various networks’ recruitment and expansion –even if they themselves often think it is –but how they are collaborating in the creation of a genuinely global culture which is in radical opposition to the old nation state.
 This conflict is brought to a head every time the interests of the virtual nomadic tribes collide with the laws and moral codes of the nation state –for instance, the advance of sexual and chemical liberation –and is intensified still further when a necessary and unavoidable awareness of their own leading role in the paradigm shift begins to dawn on the networks.